silinosilino/places/README.md

 # Mesto

 The project allows user to create and save a collection of 'places' visited or to be visited(cards with names and pictures).
 Created with training purpose.
-This project uses JS, CSS, HTML, GIT, Webpack
+This project uses JS, CSS, HTML, GIT, Webpack.

 Project is located at https://github.com/silinosilino/places To access the website https://silinosilino.github.io/places